o1-labs/wait-for-mina-network-action/README.md

-# GitHub Action to wait for the Mina Network readiness
+# GitHub Action to wait for the Mina network readiness

-This GitHub Action will be useful should you ever need to run the [Mina Network](https://hub.docker.com/r/o1labs/mina-local-network) as the [Docker service](https://docs.github.com/en/actions/using-containerized-services/about-service-containers) within your CI/CD pipeline.
+This GitHub Action will be useful should you ever need to run the [Mina network](https://hub.docker.com/r/o1labs/mina-local-network) as the [Docker service](https://docs.github.com/en/actions/using-containerized-services/about-service-containers) within your CI/CD pipeline.

 ## Example usage